Keyfactor/sslstore-cagateway/README.md

 To begin, you must have the CA Gateway Service 21.3.2 installed and operational before attempting to configure the SSLStore Any Gateway plugin.
 This integration was tested with Keyfactor 8.7.0.0.
 To install the gateway follow these instructions.

-1) Gateway Server - run the installation .msi located [Here](https://github.com/Keyfactor/quovadis-cagateway/raw/main/AnyGateway-21.3.2.msi)
+1) Gateway Server - run the installation .msi obtained from Keyfactor

 2) Gateway Server - If you have the rights to install the database (usually in a Non SQL PAAS Environment) Using Powershell, run the following command to create the gateway database.